API Keys

 team-api-keys-security-settings:Managepermission can control this attribute.
 Those with theteam-api-keys-security-settings:ReadConfigpermission may view it.Once these settings are in place, they will apply to new keys generated after this time.

-Add a key name.
+- Add a recognizable key name.

 Note

-Given the RUM API key's public nature and to ensure our users’ privacy, the RUM preset is standalone and may not be attached to other roles or role presets.
+Given the RUM API key's public nature and to ensure users' privacy, the RUM preset is standalone and may not be attached to other roles or role presets.

-You can save your key locally by copying and downloading it or in your Coralogix UI.
-If your [API Key Security Settings] have been activated, you will have a one-time opportunity to view and copy it and will be required to download it as a text file to be saved locally.
+- Save your key by copying and downloading it.
+If API Key Security Settings are activated, you have a one-time opportunity to view and copy it, and are required to download it as a text file to save locally.

 Actions